gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

     > Note: You can append these lines directly to the end of the file.
 The `initContainers` section should have the same number of spaces as the `containers` section under the `spec` section.

-1. Recreate the backend pod
+1. Recreate the backend Pod.

 1. Make sure the app is working fine.

 ## Use Pod/Node Affinity and Anti-affinity

 By default the Kubernetes scheduler will try to evenly distribute pods between nodes, taking into consideration current node resource utilization as well as other criteria.
-But there are situations when you want to influence how pods are placed.
-For example, let's imagine that we want all our 3 pods to be colocated on a single node (this could make sense if we care more about performance than high availability).
-We don't want to pick a particular node - instead we prefer the scheduler to do this for us.
-We also don't want this rule to be very strict - if there is not such a node that has enough resources to host all of our pods we want to allow the scheduler to break this rule and put pods on different nodes.
+But there are situations when you want to influence how Pods are placed.
+For example, let's imagine that we want all our 3 Pods to be colocated on a single node (this could make sense if we care more about performance than high availability).
+We don't want to pick a particular node, instead we prefer the scheduler to do this for us.
+We also don't want this rule to be very strict, if there is not such a node that has enough resources to host all of our Pods we want to allow the scheduler to break this rule and put Pods on different nodes.
 This is the kind of rule that can be expressed using [node/pod affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-1. Run the following command to make sure that your pods are allocated on different worker nodes (most likely this will be the case)
+1. Run the following command to make sure that your Pods are allocated on different worker nodes (most likely this will be the case).

     ```shell
     kubectl get pod -o wide